-- (e) Negotiable Ceertificates of Deposit (NCDs) issued by a nationally or state-chartered bank or a state or federal savings institution.
-Purchased NCDs may not exceed 30% in aggregate of the market value of the portfolio.
+(e) Negotiable Certificates of Deposit (NCDs) issued by a nationally or statechartered bank or a state or federal savings institution.
 Negotiable Certificates of Deposit (NCDs) together with Placement Service Certificates of Deposit (PSCDs) may not exceed 30% in aggregate of the market value of the portfolio.
 NCDs eligible for purchase shall be rated "A" or better by a NRSRO.
 NCDs with an "A" rating shall be limited to 24 months maximum maturity; "AA" rated NCDs shall be limited to 36 months.
 The amount invested in NCDs of any one issuer in combination with any other securities from that issuer shall not exceed 10% of the market value of the portfolio.
 Cal.
-Gov. Code §53601(i) and 53635.2 - (f) Placement Service Certificates of Deposit (PSCDs).
+Gov. Code §53601(i) and 53635.2

+(f) Placement Service Certificates of Deposit (PSCDs).
 Certificates of deposit placed through a deposit placement service that meet the requirements of Cal.
 Gov. Code §53601.8.
 The full amount of the principal and the interest that may be accrued during the maximum term of each certificate of deposit shall at all times be insured by federal deposit insurance.
 The maximum term for PSCDs shall be three years.
-An aggregate of 30% of the Authority's portfolio may be invested in PSCDs.
 Placement Service Certificates of Deposits (PSCDs) together with Negotiable Certificates of Deposit (NCDs) may not exceed 30% in aggregate of the market value of the portfolio.
 The amount invested in PSCDs of any one issuer in combination with any other securities from that issuer shall not exceed 10% of the market value of the portfolio.
 Cal.
-Gov. Code §53601.8 and 53635.8 - Bank Deposits, including, but not limited to, demand deposit accounts, savings (g) accounts, market rate accounts and time certificates of deposits ("TCDs") in financial institutions located in California.
+Gov. Code §53601.8 and 53635.8

+Bank Deposits, including, but not limited to, demand deposit accounts, savings (g) accounts, market rate accounts and time certificates of deposits ("TCDs") in financial institutions located in California.
 The Authority will invest in financial institutions with a net worth of ten million dollars and total assets in excess of \$50 million.
 Such deposits in each bank shall be limited to no more than 5% of the total assets of the bank.
 To be eligible to receive Authority deposits, the financial institution must have received a minimum overall satisfactory rating, under the Community Reinvestment Act, for meeting the credit needs of California Communities in its most recent evaluation.
 Bank deposits are required to be collateralized as specified under Cal Gov. Code §53630 et seq.
 The Treasurer may waive the collateralization requirements for any portion that is covered by federal deposit insurance.
 The Authority shall have a signed agreement with any depository accepting Authority funds per Cal.
 Gov. Code §53649.
 The maximum maturity of TCDs is 1 year.
-A maximum of 20% of the market value of the Authority's portfolio may be invested in TCDs.
+A maximum of 20% of the market value of the -portfolio may be invested in TCDs.
 The amount invested in TCDs of any one issuer in combination with any other securities from that issuer shall not exceed 10% of the market value of the portfolio.
 Cal.
-Gov. Code §53601.8, 53649, 53653 and, 53635.2, and 53635.8 - (h) Medium Term Notes (MTNs) and Long Term Notes (LTNs) with less than 5 years remaining until maturity shall be eligible for purchase shall be if rated "A" or better by a NRSRO and be issued by a corporation organized and operating within the United States.
+Gov. Code 53649, 53653 and 53635.2.

+(h) Medium Term Notes (MTNs) and Long Term Notes (LTNs) with less than 5 years remaining until maturity shall be eligible for purchase if rated "A" or better by a NRSRO and be issued by a corporation organized and operating within the United States.
 MTNs and LTNs with an "A" rating shall be limited to 24 months maximum maturity; "AA" rated MTNs and LTNs shall be limited to 36 months.
 The aggregate total of all purchased MTNs and LTNs may not exceed 15% of the market value of the investment portfolio.
 The amount invested in MTNs and LTNs of any one issuer in combination with any other securities from that issuer shall not exceed 10% of the market value of the portfolio.
 Cal.
 Gov. Code §53601(k) and 53635.2